 Total handle fell almost $1 million, topping just over $3.4 million.
 Revenue also saw a sizable decrease.
 It was cut in more than half with sportsbooks generating only slightly over $350,000 this week.

 Even so, since WV took its first sports bet in Aug.
 2018, the state’s handle is closing in on $100 million.
-It is worth noting that over $10 million of the $99,317,644 in wagers came without a mobile sports betting option.
+It is worth noting that over $10 million of the $99,317,644 in wagers came without a sports betting app.

 Unfortunately for residents of the Mountain State, there are only three land-based sportsbooks available and still no mobile betting at this time.
 Locals are upset about the lack of a mobile platform, and it’s not yet clear when a new one will emerge.